-Why some companies are doubtful about outsourcing
+1. Why some companies are doubtful about outsourcing

-After delegating the specified responsibility to another crew and receiving negative effect from it, it’s most likely that the company will never resort to outsourcing again, believing that all outsourcing companies share the same working strategy and business approach;
+After delegating the specified responsibility to another crew and receiving negative effect from it, it’s most likely that the company will never resort to outsourcing again, believing that all outsourcing companies share the same working strategy and business approach, which is not true;

 These companies are sure that there is no such thing as a free lunch, so they are often put off by unbelievable advantages willing to find the pitfalls;

 The team is implementing its tasks on time and introduces good work, so there is no need to look for extra help from the outside.

 So, taking into consideration the profound global experience and feedback from numerous companies that were lucky to obtain qualified help from a 3rd party company, we’d like to provide you with a brief comparison of outsourcing and in-house development pros and cons.